Compassionate Counsel Passionate Defense

 6. Criminal Defense for DUI Cases

 At The Law Offices of Smith & White, PLLC, our Tacoma DUI lawyers may be able to fight charges brought against you under RCW 46.61.5055.
 Our phones are answered 24/7.
-We give free legal advice so that you can consider your path forward.
+We give expert legal advice so that you can consider your path forward.
 Complete our online form or call us at 253-363-8662.
 We offer financing for legal representation.